Performance and quality management

 There are a variety of job roles and job titles in performance and quality management.
 Examples include:

-In this example, you’ll report to the director of clinical governance, learning and development.
+You could report to the director of clinical governance, learning and development.
 You’ll work closely with the risk manager and executive nurse.
-You’ll be responsible for all aspects of clinical risk management activities across the organisation.
+You’ll be responsible for all aspects of clinical risk management.

-You’d work in the finance, performance and project management office directorate and have specific responsibilities for developing, implementing and embedding performance management systems and processes across the CCG.
+You could be instrumental in the continuous improvement of performance reporting and management in a clinical commissioning group (CCG).
+You’d work in the finance, performance and project management office and have specific responsibilities for developing, implementing and embedding performance management systems.

-You’d need a comprehensive understanding of national and local performance standards and be capable of developing and implementing a range of performance reports and solutions to help improve the quality of commissioned services.
+You’d need a comprehensive understanding of national and local performance standards and be capable of developing and implementing a range of performance reports and solutions to help improve quality.

-You’d work with a range of organisations including higher education institutions and other relevant organisations, to facilitate local quality assurance requirements.
+You’d work with a range of organisations including universities to make sure this happens.

 Want to learn more?